Configuration guide for Citrix Virtual Apps and Desktops workloads

 Once you are done with the configuration of the instance.
 Click Deploy Config/Software by navigating to Configuration > Network config Home.

-If there are no issues and the configuration is accurate, you must have the virtual paths up between the instance in Azure and your MCN once the configuration deployment is executed.
+If there are no issues and the configuration is accurate, you must have the virtual paths up between the instance in Azure and your MCN once the configuration deployment is run.

 As highlighted in the Deployment and configuration section, the AD/DNS is present in the on-premises location acting as the DC and in a deployment featuring SD-WAN it presents behind the SD-WAN that is on the LAN network.
 It is the IP of your AD/DNS that you need to configure here.
 In case you are making use of Azure Active Directory service/DNS, configure 220.127.116.11 as the DNS IP.